High School World Languages

-Students examine a variety of languages in an exploratory course and may take credited classes in French, Latin, German, and/or Spanish (based on enrollment and qualified personnel) in the middle school years.
+Students examine a variety of languages in an exploratory course and may take credited classes in French, Latin, American Sign Language (ASL), and/or Spanish (based on enrollment and qualified personnel) in the middle school years.
 In addition to communicative skills, they learn about the culture of the people who speak the language.

 Students are encouraged to become proficient in at least one language other than English by the time they graduate from high school.
 This skill assists in functioning in a more global society, both within the United States and abroad.